 Periodontal disease starts with gingivitis.
 If you capture this early enough, the problem can be resolved.
 Left untreated, your cat risks developing stomatitis, an inflammation of the gums.

-If your cat is not treated at this stage, periodontal disease becomes inevitable.
+If your cat is not treated at this stage, then periodontal disease becomes inevitable.

 Gingivitis is the first stage of periodontal disease.
 It usually stems from poor oral healthcare, though it is sometimes brought on by infections or stress.

 Food can become trapped between or below the teeth when your cat eats.
 Here, the food will slowly dissolve.
 Unfortunately, it feeds bacteria that live within your cat’s mouth in the meantime.
 This bacteria forms a dental plaque on your cat’s teeth.

 The Australian Veterinary Journal also suggests that soft food can cause gingivitis.
 Giving your cat food to sink its teeth into will clean its mouth; soft food is more likely to slip into gaps in the teeth.

 Plaque starts colorless and can be difficult to detect.
 Over time, as the plaque spreads, it will darken.
 The plaque will eventually harden into tartar, which separates teeth from gums.
 This makes the gums look black.

 Gingivitis is reversible, if captured.
 Unfortunately, the side effects associated with gingivitis are rarely evident.
 Your cat will not display symptoms of periodontal disease until the condition is further along.

 To combat gingivitis, brush your cat’s teeth several times per week.
 If brushing is not an option, take your cat for periodic professional cleaning.